-The statement of changes in fiduciary net position presents information showing how the Plan's net position available for plan benefits changed during the years ended June 30, 2021 and 2020.
-This statement reflects contributions made by and benefits paid to participants during the period.
+The statement of changes in fiduciary net position presents information showing how the Plan's net position available for plan benefits changed during the years ended June 30, 2020 and 2019.
+This statement reflects contributions made on behalf of or by participants along with benefits paid to participants during the period.
 Investing activities during the period are also presented which include interest and dividends added to participant accounts and the net appreciation or depreciation in fair value of the investments.
-Other transfers and fees affecting participant accounts are also reported in this statement.
+Administrative fees affecting participant accounts are also reported in this statement.

-The notes to financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.
+The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the financial statements.

 The Plan does not meet the criteria for inclusion in the financial statements of the State of Oklahoma.